 Jerusalem mixed grill

-When I first saw Jerusalem mixed grill on the menu, I had no idea it was a kind of a meal.
+When I first saw Jerusalem mixed grill on the menu, I had no idea it was a kind of meal.
 I mean, who names a dish that?
 It sounds like some kind of suspicious mixture from a grill bistro on the verge of bankruptcy in Jerusalem.
-But don't be fooled like I was, it's a meaty, mouthwatering symphony.
+But don't be fooled like I was; it's a meaty, mouthwatering symphony.
 I'm so poetic when it comes to food!

 I'm a meaty person.
 I wouldn't survive a week without having a juicy steak or some grilled chicken.
 If you feel the same, you are in for a treat, my friend.
 Jerusalem mixed grill is a feast for meat lovers.
 The mix consists of chicken, lamb, and beef, all perfectly grilled and carefully seasoned.
+In some variations, minced meat is also included, adding even more flavor and texture to the dish.

 Many restaurants and food stands now have their own variations of the dish, but the traditional recipe is based on chicken hearts and liver.
 Yummy, right?
 If you aren't a fan of chicken insides, feel free to skip this tradition and try a different variation.